 A fantastic easy walk that takes in some of the most scenic parts of Twizel town and the surrounding area is the Twizel Walkway, a 9 km (5.6 mi) loop trail that should take most people around 2.5 hours to complete.

-On this flat walking track, you will pass by the Twizel River and up Man Made Hill, which offers a scenic viewpoint.
+On this flat walking track, you will pass by the Twizel River and up Man-Made Hill, which offers a scenic viewpoint.
 On a clear day, you may even spy Mount Cook through the clearings along the riverbank section of the track.

 9. Visit Lindis pass

 Giant tussock-covered mountains surround you at every turn, and there are some great viewpoints along the way, including the Lindis Pass Lookout, which is 971 meters (3,186 feet) above sea level and provides a great view of the Longslip Mountain range.
-The lookout is well signposted, so it should be easy for you to find.
+The lookout is well-signposted, so it should be easy for you to find.

 Worth noting is the Lindis Pass is over a 45-minute drive from Twizel, and so if you’re short on time, you could give this a skip and save it for the drive to Queenstown.
 The Lindis Pass itself is quite a long drive at 63 km (39 miles) in total, but it is full of sharp twists and turns, so if you’re not a confident driver, I would avoid it.
-It’s particularly treacherous in the winter as it can get very icy.
+It’s particularly treacherous in the winter, as it can get very icy.

-10. Drive to the Lake Pukaiki Viewpoint
+10. Drive to the Lake Pukaki Viewpoint

 Lake Pukaki is situated on the road between Twizel and Mount Cook, and even though it’s visible for most of the drive, the best view of the lake is actually from the camper van parking area, about 10 minutes from Twizel.

 From here, you can walk the Lake Pukaki Shoreline Walk, which follows along next to the Southern part of the lake and is part of the Alps 2 Ocean cycle trail I mentioned earlier.
 It’s 13 km (8 miles) in length and will take about 4 hours to complete.
-Of course, if you don’t have the time for the full trail, you can walk just a small section of the track.
-Thankfully, at almost all points on the trail, you can see Mount Cook in the distance.

 On the drive from this parking area into Mount Cook is where you can snap the famous Mount Cook road photo, which has both Mount Cook and Lake Pukaki in the background.
 There are several small sections to pull off the road to snap the shot, just be careful when pulling off as this road can be very busy!